 - ¼ cup water

 - Use a chef’s knife to cut out the ribs of the kale leaves.
 Chop the kale into small, bite-sized pieces.
-Sprinkle a dash of sea salt over the kale and use your hands to massage the kale by lightly scrunching handfuls of kale in your hands.
-Release and repeat until the kale becomes darker in color and more fragrant.
+Sprinkle salt lightly over the kale and use your hands to “massage” the kale by lightly scrunching handfuls of kale in your hands.
+Continue massaging until the kale becomes darker in color and more fragrant.
 Transfer the kale to a medium serving bowl.

 - In a small mixing bowl, whisk together the tahini, vinegar, miso, maple syrup and red pepper flakes.
 Whisk in the water until the mixture is smooth and creamy.
 Some brands of tahini are thicker than others, so if your dressing is too thick, add a bit more water and/or vinegar, to taste.
 Pour the dressing over the kale and sprouts and mix well.

-- In a small pan over medium heat, toast the almond slivers, stirring frequently, until fragrant and turning golden (this will take less than five minutes so watch carefully).
+- In a small pan over medium heat, toast the almonds, stirring frequently, until fragrant and turning golden (this will take less than five minutes so watch carefully).
 Add the toasted almonds and parmesan shavings to the salad and toss.
+Taste, and add more Parmesan if desired.
 Serve immediately.